 For a spur gear, the dimension over two pins is very simple and ideal.
 This is because if the gear is hobbed, gauge balls might fall into the scallops in one measurement or rest on the high point in another whereas gauge pins always rest on the high points of the scallops.
 This makes for more consistent measurements.
 However, for helical gears, there is a possibility that error can be induced with measurement instruments such as pin anvils (see here).
 This is another reason why analytical gear inspection machines are ideal for these types of measurements.

-If you have any questions about this parameter, or any, from your Wenzel GMM, don’t hesitate to contact me here or drop me a line @GearMarks as well.
-As always, you can also visit our website at www.wenzelamerica.com.
+If you have any questions about this parameter, or any, from your WENZEL GT.
+As always, you can reach out to our team or visit our website at www.wenzelamerica.com.
 Happy gearing!